postcss/postcss-easings/README.md

 [official docs]: https://github.com/postcss/postcss#usage

-Also you can get all build-in easings:
+Also you can get all built-in easings:

 ```js
 require('postcss-easings').easings;